This section presents considerations about Fabric that developers and administrators must be aware of.

 - Database compatibility

 Fabric is part of Neo4j DBMS and does not require any special installation or plugin.
-Fabric graphs can be associated to databases available on Neo4j DBMS version 4.1 or 4.2.
+Fabric databases can be associated to databases available on Neo4j DBMS version 4.1 or 4.2.

 - Fabric configuration